lewisharris/Eatwell/README.md

 ## Technologies Used

 - HTML: Although the project was created using React, it used JSX which follows the structure and functionality of HTML.
-- Javascript:
+- Javascript: Vanilla Javascript used for most of the front end logic
-- React:
+- React: Used to build the UI
-- React Router:
+- React Router: UI Routing
-- Axios:
+- Axios: HTTP Requests
-- Material-UI:
+- Material-UI: Used some Icons from material UI
-- Node & Express:
+- Node & Express: server and routing created using express
-- Styled Components:
+- Styled Components: Main styling of site utilizing styled Components for creating reusable components
-- Edamam API:
+- Edamam API: Food database for finding food rather than entering your own
 - Bcrypt: used for pasword hashing
-- JSON WebToken:
+- JSON WebToken: Token created for checking whether user is logged in
-- Mongoose:
+- Mongoose: Used for MongoDB Schemas and fetching data from database

 ## Approach Taken

+- Constructed wireframes for layout of the mobile and desktop site.
+- Designed the UI of the app.
+- Chose a third party API for finding food data.
+- Set up the github repo and project board with a list of steps to completion.
+- Created the server, database and back end.
+- Created basic functioning front end without styling including authentication and user details.
+- Styled front end to match initial design.

 ## Installation Instructions

 1. Clone Project from repository
 2. Run `npm install` in root directory to install all dependancies in the package.json files
-3. Create a .env file in the server folder.
+3. Create a .env file in the server folder with a token and MongoDB database/collection path.
 4. Run `npx nodemon server` in the server folder to run the server locally.
 5. Run `npm start` in the client folder to run the front end